amansingh456/inquisitive-toy-7122/README.md

 How it is look like?
 ![image](https://user-images.githubusercontent.com/110052591/209664174-59922c86-b1d6-471b-8f95-229ae792406a.png)

-Responsive: Website is not fully responsive we are working on that.
+Responsive: Website is not fully responsive we are working on makin responsive.